Everything You Need To Know About Laser Treatments for Rosy Skin

 • Stinging or burning sensation when topical products are applied

-What are the main causes of rosacea?
+What are the main causes of rosy skin?

-Rosacea can be genetic
+Rosy skin can be genetic

-Rosacea from inflammation
+Rosy skin from inflammation

-Rosacea is also associated with abnormal inflammation.
+It is also associated with abnormal inflammation.
 Inflammation is a normal immune system response to injury and foreign invaders, such as bacteria but abnormal inflammation impairs the skin's ability to act as a protective barrier for the body.
-Research suggests rosacea is linked to abnormal inflammation and a disruption of the skin barrier.

-Rosacea from the environment
+Rosy skin from the environment

 • alcohol (in particular red wine, beer, gin and vodka)